antzGames/gdx-ode4j/README.md

 ## Before you invest time with ODE4J

 ODE4J is 100% Java.
-It also uses Double precision for everything.
+It also uses double precision for everything.
 But most importantly it does not use `SIMD` (Single Instruction, Multiple Data) which all modern physics engine use.

 This means that ODE4J is extremely slow compared to Jolt, PhysX, and even Bullet.